Cragady/Word-Guess-Cli/README.md

 * **gameContinue()**

   Resets variables that keeps track of words guessed correctly, guesses remaining, and letters guessed in the event of a game over or guessing all of the words.
 Restarts the Game.
 If the user selects no, the application is exited.

+**Problem**

+If the array that feeds the words to the index.js file is too big, the game breaks when all but one word have been guessed.